 It also comes with a lot of bloatware, some of which you cannot uninstall.
 I think MIUI is the biggest downside of this Redmi Note 10 Pro or most of the other Redmi and Xiaomi phones.

 Redmi needs to make it lighter, stutter-free and somehow get rid of the spam notifications and let us delete all the apps that we want to.
 That might make the MIUI experience a bit better.

 You get all the features like carrier aggregation, native video calling, wifi calling, call recording via google dialer, and so on.

 Right now, everything or most of the things on this phone are very good.
 But honestly, I can’t say whether or things will remain the same in the future.

-Take any of their phone Redmi Note 5 Pro, Note 6 Pro, Note 7 Pro or even the Note 8 Pro, these were very god phones at the time, but Redmi has ruined the them with software updates over time.
+Take any of their phones Redmi Note 5 Pro, Note 6 Pro, Note 7 Pro, or even the Note 8 Pro, these were very good phones at the time, but Redmi has ruined them with software updates over time.

 I just hope the same thing doesn’t happen to this phone.
 What I like to do is, for the first 6 months after getting the phone, I install all the software updates as and when they come.
 But after that, I don’t install new updates right away.

 I wait for a few weeks to install them.

 At that time, other people who install them made it clear online whether or not we should update them.
 I suggest you do the same.